-- Make it a Shared Vision – “Soul is the sound of the work class.
+“Soul is the sound of the work class.
 It’s the sound of the factory and ridin’.
 Soul is the music people understand.
 Sure it’s basic and it’s simple.
 But it’s something else ’cause, ’cause, ’cause it’s honest, that’s it.
 Its honest.”
-I think that a bit of Jimmy’s passionate speech on the late-night train through Dublin has crept into every sales meeting and team pow-wow I’ve ever had.
-He was pointedly telling his motley crew what they were going to create – he was sharing his vision of the promised land.
+A bit of Jimmy’s passionate speech on a late-night train through Dublin has crept into every sales meeting and team pow-wow I’ve ever had.
+He was pointedly telling his motley crew what they were going to create.
+He was sharing his vision of the promised land.
 Too often we think that sharing our vision requires a formal structure and the perfect environment.
 Not true.
 All you need is authenticity and emotion.

-- Put in the Work – One of the best ways to develop that togetherness is to work hard together.
+One of the best ways to develop that togetherness is to work hard together.
 I once heard that culture comes from a group having a shared emotional experience, and sitting in a room playing the same song over and over again, is definitely an emotional (and grueling) experience.
 There’s a scene where the pool hall manager is shutting off all the lights (and you know a pool hall stays open late as it is), but upstairs the band is knocking out one more shot at Mustang Sally.
-They’ve put in a full day and they are barely on their feet, but they sound good and they have a story to tell about the first rehearsal… we had together.
+They’ve put in a full day and they are barely on their feet, but they sound good and they have a story to tell about the first rehearsal they had together.

 You can’t control life and all of the ups and downs…and the even more downs that come with it.
-Keeping the band together is a Sisyphean task for Jimmy; and between managing personality conflicts, booking gigs, and finding a reliable van, it seems impossible.
+Keeping the band together is a Sisyphean task for Jimmy.
+Between managing personality conflicts, booking gigs, and finding a reliable van, it seems impossible.
 I won’t ruin the end of the movie, but suffice it to say, The Commitments don’t end up as the opening act for U2.
 But there’s a poetry to the end of the story and to the entire journey of the band, that has always spoken to me.
 In the end, life rarely goes as you planned, or even as you wanted.
 But you can fight it, or you can go with it.
 I think Jimmy’s last quote was one of my first tastes of true Zen,

-Jimmy Rabbitte: [pretending to be Terry Wogan] So, lookin’ back Jimmy, what have you learned from your experience with The Commitments?
+Jimmy Rabbitte: [interviewing himself] So, lookin’ back Jimmy, what have you learned from your experience with The Commitments?

 Jimmy Rabbitte: Well, that’s a tricky question, Terry.
 But as I always say, we skipped the light fandango, turned cartweels ‘cross the floor.
 I was feelin’ kinda seasick, but the crowd called out for more.

-Jimmy Rabbitte: [pretending to be Terry Wogan] That’s very profound Jimmy!
+Jimmy Rabbitte: [back to interviewing] That’s very profound Jimmy!
 What does it mean?

 Jimmy Rabbitte: I’m fucked if I know,Terry!